CianciarusoCataldo/nn-dispatcher/README.md

 - Fonts : put your font file here (.woff ecc.)

 ## Run
-Once you have installed all dependencies required, you can start the webserver simply using the startup script provided (.cmd for Windows system, .sh for Linux system).
-Otherwise, open terminal and type:
+Once you have installed all dependencies required, you can start the webserver simply using the startup script (start_server.py), so just type:
 ```
-waitress-serve --listen=0.0.0.0:8080 nn_server:app
+python start_server.py
 ```
-This will start the Waitress webserver, it will listen to 8080 port.
+This will start the Waitress webserver, it will listen to 8080 port, by default (you can change this setting in 'config.ini file', just change "port" option under "NETWORK" section).
 To test it, just open your browser and type this in the address bar:
 ```
 http://localhost:8080
 ```